In this post

 Being cooped up in the office all day long isn’t for everyone.
 These jobs can provide you with a breath of fresh air – literally! – and most of all, they can combine your career with the chance to work outdoors.

 Can’t get enough of dogs, cats, and all things furry and friendly?

 If you’re considering an “animalistic” career, there’s a good chance you’ll be able to combine your indoor responsibilities with outdoor.

-Most animal care jobs focus around health and welfare, so you’ll need to be prepared to study in one of these areas.
-If not, you could also take on a course that teaches you about animal maintenance in the way of grooming, handling or training.
+Most animal care jobs focus on health and welfare, so you’ll need to be prepared to study in one of these areas.
+If not, you could also take on a course that teaches you about animal maintenance in the way of grooming, handling, or training.